iokiwi/hack-and-learn/walkthroughs/mr-robot.md

 daemon
 ```

 Currently we are logged in as the daemon - the process which the website is running on.
-Good sysadmins normally try to minimise daemon processes access all unecessary parts of the system so we could try switch to a different user.
+Good sysadmins normally try to minimize daemon processes access all unnecessary parts of the system so we could try switch to a different user.

-Lets see what users have home folders on the serer.
+Lets see what users have home folders on the server.

 ```
 $ ls -Rhal /home/*